DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2024-06-30-managing-and-communicating-rollover-2024.md

+---
 title: Managing and communicating rollover in 2024
 description: The emails we sent and some of the things we did differently for rollover 2024
 date: 2024-06-30
 tags:
   - rollover
+---

 On 16 July 2024 we copied all  courses which were published in the 2023 to 2024 recruitment cycle  (including those which were subsequently withdrawn) to the new 2024 to 2025 recruitment cycle.
 This process is known as rollover.

 Providers can edit and publish their rolled over courses so that they will appear on Find teacher training courses (Find) at 9am on 1 October when the new cycle begins.

 ## Contacting providers about rollover

 ### Before rollover

 We emailed all providers on 14 June to tell them about the [changes we had made to Publish](changes-we-made-to-the-service-in-preparation-for-rollover-2024) and how this would impact them during rollover.

+{% from "email/macro.njk" import appEmail %}
 {{ appEmail({

 subject: "Get ready for the 2024 to 2025 recruitment cycle",